-The Chicago Academic Achievement Program (CAAP) is a year-long program provides early exposure to scholarly and social life at the University of Chicago to a group of academically talented incoming first-year students, many of whom are the first in their family to go to college or from lower-income backgrounds.
+The Chicago Academic Achievement Program (CAAP) is a year-long program that provides early exposure to scholarly and social life at the University of Chicago to a group of academically talented incoming first-year students, many of whom are the first in their family to go to college or are from lower-income backgrounds.

 During the first year, students continue their personal development and leverage their strengths through resource workshops, social events, and individual advising with College staff.

 Monday, September 9 through Monday, September 23, 2024

 During the course of the CAAP Academy, students get a “head start” by becoming acquainted with the expectations of classes, meeting their peers, and learning about the campus, local neighborhoods, and the city of Chicago at large.

 Developing a strong community and support network is a key component of the program.
 CAAP students will still be supported by Graduate Assistants (GAs), CAAP Interns, professional program staff, and various campus partners.
 The CAAP Interns and GAs serve in a mentoring capacity and also coordinate experiences to help CAAP Scholars learn about residential life, campus resources, and the City of Chicago.

 CAAP students will take part in weekly resource seminars and community building initiatives during the CAAP Academy and academic year, in addition to study breaks and fun social activities.

 There is no charge to participate in CAAP!
 Students selected to participate in the program will be provided transportation to campus, room and board for the program, and provided any materials required for seminars.